mcous/reflow/README.md

 ## firmware v0.1.1

 The current firmware has two basic modes: hit and hold.
 Hit mode takes the temperature up to the set point and then shuts off, while hold mode attempts to hold the temperature at the set-point by turning the heat on when the temperature is below the set point, and off when it's above.
-PID this is not.
+This is not PID.
 It can also display the temperature in either Celsius or Fahrenheit.

-The firmware is written in C++ and compiled on OS X using the latest [CrossPack for AVR](http://www.obdev.at/products/crosspack/index.html) and live in the `firmware` directory.
+The firmware is written in C++ and compiled on OS X using the latest [CrossPack for AVR](http://www.obdev.at/products/crosspack/index.html) and lives in the `firmware` directory.
 It'll probably compile fine on Linux; no idea about Windows, though.

 ## operation